IHE/ITI.SeR/SeR.md

 ##### 3.79.4.2.3 Expected Actions

-Expected actions are part of each query type definition.
-This section describes expected actions of the standard SeR query types.

 When the Authorization Decisions Verifier receives a XACMLAuthorizationDecisionQuery Response, it shall enforce the decision results by disclosing the clinical data the Requester Entity is authorized for.